Farewell letters can be the hardest letters to write!

 How do you thank people for the journey you've shared with them?

 Loved working there?
-Use this example to say a heartfelt goodbye to your colleagues (and friends).
+Use these examples to say a heartfelt farewell to your co-workers (and friends).

-you have to terminate a business relationship.
+you have to terminate a business relationship with a client.
 This is written in a

 professional style, although sensitive to the clients needs.